nasa/ow_simulator/ow_regolith/README.md

 ## Caveats

-- The *fake force* applied to particles during any dig operation will be transferred to the joints of the arm, but the magnitude of the force itself is not necessarily realistic to what a digging scoop may experience.
+- The *fake force* applied to particles during any dig operation will be transferred to the joints of the arm, but the magnitude and direction of the force itself is not necessarily realistic to what a digging scoop may experience.
 Keep this in mind when using this plug-in for any study that records forces on the arm.
 - ROS services arm activities are not supported by this node, and it will not work properly if the user calls either the dig linear, dig circular, or delivery ROS service.